 Illinois State Police District 15

-Illinois State Police District 15 has dual-reporting responsibilities to the Illinois State Police and the Illinois Tollway.
+Illinois State Police Troop 15 has dual-reporting responsibilities to the Illinois State Police and the Illinois Tollway.
 The Troopers are dedicated to safety and education.
-District 15 Troopers patrol all 294 miles of tollways in 12 counties in Northern Illinois and the Tollway's six Oases.
-The District 15 offices are located at Tollway headquarters, 2700 Ogden Avenue, Downers Grove, IL 60515.
+Troop15 patrols all 294 miles of tollways in 12 counties in Northern Illinois and the Tollway's six Oases.
+The Troop 15 offices are located at Tollway headquarters, 2700 Ogden Avenue, Downers Grove, IL 60515.

-All State Police administrative and operational policies and procedures apply to District 15, while facility and budgeting issues are administered by the Illinois Tollway.
-District 15 has a sworn head count of approximately 180 Troopers.
-Contact the Illinois State Police District 15 by calling 630-241-6800 extension 5028.
+All State Police administrative and operational policies and procedures apply to Troop 15, while facility and budgeting issues are administered by the Illinois Tollway.
+Troop 15 has a sworn head count of approximately 180 Troopers.
+Contact the Illinois State Police Troop 15 by calling 630-241-6800 extension 5028.

 If your vehicle is drivable, remove it from the traveled portion of the roadway as soon as possible.